ArchipelagoMW/Archipelago/README.md

 Notice (Team #1): [Hint]: Berserker's Progressive Sword can be found in Blind's Hideout - Far Right in Schulzer's World
 Notice (Team #1): [Hint]: Berserker's Progressive Sword can be found in Palace of Darkness - Map Chest in Thorus's World
 Notice (Team #1): [Hint]: Berserker's Progressive Sword can be found in Ganons Tower - Map Chest in Will's World
+ * A player-side hint command "!hint" also exists.
+It needs to be turned on in the host.yaml and is based on points.

 Mystery.py
  * Defaults to generating a non-race ROM (Bonta's only makes race ROMs at this time)